Emergence of Complex Web Structures: Semi-microscopic and coarse-grained descriptions

 where \(S_{\rm ps}\) is the coarse-grained phase-space entropy, \(S_x\) is the coarse-grained spatial entropy, and \(S_{v|x}\) is the conditional entropy of velocities given positions.
 In the single-stream regime one has \(S_{v|x}=0\), so the phase-space and spatial descriptions carry equivalent information.
 After shell crossing, however, \(S_{v|x}>0\): the velocity field is no longer slaved to the density field, and the full phase-space state becomes less compressible even if the projected spatial field appears more ordered \citep[][]{Abel_2012,2011JCAP...05..015S,2014MNRAS.437.3442H,1982GApFD..20..111A} (see Appendix \ref{app:phase_space_entropy}).

 The apparent tension between entropy growth and structure formation is therefore resolved by recognizing that different entropy notions refer to different levels of description.
 What decreases is the entropy of a reduced spatial projection, while the full phase-space description gains complexity through multistreaming.
-In this sense, the emergence of coherent morphology does not contradict the growth of entropy; rather, it reflects the breakdown of reduced descriptions that discard dynamically relevant velocity information.
-This is schematically shown in Figure \ref{fig:sketch}.
+In this sense, the emergence of coherent morphology does not contradict the growth of entropy; rather, it reflects the breakdown of reduced descriptions that discard dynamically relevant velocity information. { The growth of dynamical complexity has been quantified with information-theoretic diagnostics in cosmological simulations of forming galaxy clusters \citep[][]{Vazza17}. } This { projected ordering together with increasing phase-space complexity} is schematically shown in Figure~\ref{fig:sketch}.

 This transition also has an immediate geometric meaning.
 The same shell crossing that activates a nontrivial conditional velocity entropy produces caustics and multistream regions, and these in turn form the structural backbone of sheets, filaments, and knots.
 The next step is therefore to understand how this geometric organization arises from transport itself.